 RIPON CITY OF SANCTUARY GROUP

-Speaker P. Trewhitt, the Executive Director of the Institute for International Criminal Investigations concerning refugees and human rights.
+Speaker was P. Trewhitt, the Executive Director of the Institute for International Criminal Investigations concerning refugees and human rights.

 Click on the following links to see the Chairman’s letter and also a leaflet regarding this meeting.

 We had an excellent training session Chaired by John Mellor, and with contributions by |Rose McCarthy from the Refugee council who brought along a Syrian refugee from Leeds.
 We learnt a great deal about the cultural differences that exist between a Syrian Muslim and ourselves.
 Nicola David also spoke on the general principles of befriending Ripon’s refugees.